 Davis ran for Vice President of the United States in 1980 and 1984, alongside Gus Hall, on the Communist Party ticket.

 Davis remained an active member of the Communist Party until 1991, when she was expelled for opposing the coup against Soviet leader Mikhail Gorbachev.
-She then formed the “Committees of Correspondence” to carry on the Communist mission with other Party members, including Bettina Aptheker (also a professor at UC Santa Cruz), Conn Hallinan (Provost at UC Santa Cruz), and Professor Harry Targ (Chair of the “Peace Studies” program at Purdue).
+She then formed the “Committees of Correspondence” to carry on the Communist mission with other Party members, including Bettina Aptheker, Conn Hallinan (Provost at UC Santa Cruz), and Harry Targ.

-The "History of Consciousness" Program in which Davis teaches awarded a Ph.D. to Black Panther rapist, crack addict, and murderer Huey P. Newton, while Davis was on the faculty.
-(The creator of the History of Consciousness Program, Professor Page Smith, once told David Horowitz during a formal interview that he had established the program “to demonsrate that the Ph.D. is fraud.”)
+The “History of Consciousness” Program in which Davis teaches awarded a Ph.D. to former Black Panther Huey Newton, while Davis was on the faculty.
+(The creator of the History of Consciousness Program, Professor Page Smith, once told author David Horowitz during a formal interview that he had established the program “to demonsrate that the Ph.D. is fraud.”)

 During the months preceding the 2003 invasion of Iraq, Davis was a frequent guest speaker at anti-war rallies.

 Davis is the leader of her own movement against what she calls the “Prison-Industrial Complex,” claiming that all minorities in jail are actually “political prisoners” and should be released.
 Says Davis, “My question is, Why are people so quick to assume that locking away an increasingly large proportion of the U.S. population would help those who live in the free world feel safer and more secure? . . .
 [H]ow difficult it is to envision a social order that does not rely on the threat of sequestering people in dreadful places designed to separate them from their communities and their families.”